cleatherbury/Google_Data_Analytics/1-Foundations/Course-1/Exam.md

 * Competitors
 * Stakeholders
 * Customers

+> ```Subject-matter experts have the ability to look at the results of data analysis and identify any inconsistencies, make sense of gray areas, and validate choices being made.```

 Question 7
 A music streaming service is looking to increase user engagement on their platform.
 The CEO decides to leverage the company's user data and tasks the data analysts with uncovering unknown trends and characteristics of the companies user base.
 This strategy is known as what?